unxok/dataedit/README.md

 -   it uses debounce so as to not update the metadata after every single keystroke
 -   They are unstyled tables

-**Note:** This is very much a WIP and I have spent one day on it so far
+**Note:** This is very much a WIP and I have spent 2 days on it so far
 ![demo](./demo-data-edit.gif)

 # Planned features